My Camp Rock: 2009: My Camp Rock

 My Camp Rock, the first season, aired on Disney Channel UK from April 3 to 25, 2009.
 The first promo aired to promote the show aired one month earlier.
 It was a singing competition that invited UK viewers to log online and make a video of themselves singing "This Is Me", and "We Rock" as a group, a duet or a solo, with entries posted from 19 December 2008, until the closing date, 11 February 2009.

-The competition was open to children aged 8 to 16.
+The competition was open to girls and boys aged 8 to 16.
 The best 8 entries were picked to participate in the TV show, and to attend a 4-day intensive Camp Rock-style singing and dancing workshop.
 The four judges whittled the 8 acts down to 4 to compete in the Final Jam, which was held at the Riverside Studios on April 24, where a viewer vote decided the winner.
 The eight finalists had the opportunity to demonstrate their musical talent to the panel of judges through a range of music based activities and also some physical activities.
 Guidance was provided to help the finalists prepare for the final audition.
 The finalists were filmed throughout the Boot Camp and the press were also at Boot Camp to interview the Boot Camp Finalists and publicise the competition.

-The winner was Holly Hull, 14 from Camberley, Surrey.
+The winner was Holly-Anne Hull, 14 from Camberley, Surrey.
 The prize was for her to have a professional recording, release and music video of her version of "This is Me", a song from the series.